prestodb/prestorials/readme.md

 1. <font size="3">✎</font> How to connect Presto to AWS Glue
 2. <font size="3">✎</font> How to run Presto on AWS
 3. How to connect Presto to MongoDB
-4. How to run Presto on GCP
-5. How to run Presto on Azure
-6. How to run Presto on Linux
-7. How to run Presto on MacOS
-8. How to connect Presto to PostgresSQL
-9. How to run Presto on Windows
-10. How to connect Presto to MySQL
-11. How to make your own connector for Presto